 Toronto: 'The Favourite' Producer Punches Up Boxing Biopic 'In the Shadows'

-Lee Magiday has lined up the upcoming project for her newly launched banner Sleeper Films, teaming with Madelaine Sanderson of Curate Films, with backing from Film4.
+Lee Magiday has lined up the upcoming project for her newly launched banner Sleeper Films, teaming with Madeleine Sanderson of Curate Films, with backing from Film4.

-Academy Award-nominated The Favourite producer Lee Magiday has lined up boxing biopic In the Shadows for her newly launched banner Sleeper Films, teaming with Madelaine Sanderson (Being AP, Fighting for a City) of Curate Films, with backing from Film4.
+Academy Award-nominated The Favourite producer Lee Magiday has lined up boxing biopic In the Shadows for her newly launched banner Sleeper Films, teaming with Madeleine Sanderson (Being AP, Fighting for a City) of Curate Films, with backing from Film4.

-In the Shadows will tell the real-life story Ramla Ali, who fled Civil War in Somalia as a young girl, seeking asylum in London.
+In the Shadows will tell the real-life story of Ramla Ali, who fled Civil War in Somalia as a young girl, seeking asylum in London.
 Years later, Ali discovered her passion for boxing but was forced to pursue this in secret, knowing her family would disapprove.
 Her determination led to her becoming the first-ever British female Muslim boxing champion, and Ali is now training to become the first boxer to represent Somalia in the 2020 Olympic Games.

 Ali was also selected as one of 15 women to appear in 2019 British Vogue’s September cover issue feature titled, "Forces for Change," guest-edited by Meghan Markle.